 For the students, Prime numbers are one of the most common and base-level topics for the study of mathematics in the branch known as number theory.
 Moreover, the study of numbers is basically to study the properties of the prime numbers.
 Most Mathematicians have, over the decades, found out some facts about prime numbers.
 One of Euclid’s most famous proofs shows us that there are infinitely many prime numbers.

 The basic idea behind the proof is that if we had only finitely many primes, and we had a list of all of those prime numbers, then we could multiply them all together and add 1, thus, creating a new number that is not divisible by any of the prime numbers on the list.
 That number would either be a prime number not on the list or would have a prime divisor, but not on our list.
 Either way, the idea is contradicted that there could be a finite list of primes, and so there have to be infinitely many primes.

 Every prime number has exactly 2 factors.
 The numbers that have factors 1 and number itself are known as prime numbers.
 The prime number is known to be the simplest of a number.
 Let us see a few examples of prime numbers and the list of prime numbers from 1 to 1000.

-For example, let us take a number for example 11.
+For example, let us take the number 11.
 It can be written as 11 × 1 and 1 × 11.
 There is no other way of writing the number 11.
-So the factors of number11 are 1 and 11.
+So the factors of number 11 are 1 and 11.
 So, we can say that 11 is a prime number.
 Similarly, we can say for the numbers 2, 3, 5, 7, 13, 17, … etc can only be written in two forms with a single factor as 1, hence are the prime numbers.